Won't you please close down Guantanamo Bay and release all the detainees who were unlawfully captured...

 WASHINGTON (AP) – Barack Obama was elected the nation's first black president Tuesday night in a historic triumph that overcame racial barriers as old as America itself.

-The son of a black father from Kenya and a white mother from Kansas, the Democratic senator from Illinois sealed his victory by defeating Republican Sen. John McCain in a string of wins in hard-fought — Ohio, Florida, Virginia and Iowa.
+The son of a black father from Kenya and a white mother from Kansas, the Democratic senator from Illinois sealed his victory by defeating Republican Sen. John McCain in a string of wins in hard-fought battleground states — Ohio, Florida, Virginia and Iowa.

 A huge crowd in Grant Park in Chicago erupted in jubilation at the news of Obama's victory.
 Some wept.